lazarus4/Beforth/architecture/VM.md

 - TOS: -> top of saved stack
 - Handler: catch/throw handler

-Octet handling is not the VM's job.
+Octet handling is beyond the scope of the VM.
 In hardware, there's no reason for C@ etc. That's a software thing.
 Implement your own byte space.
 Using bytes for flags is a common shortcut.
 Use ON and OFF to manage bits in a bit space.
 SRAM isn't cheap.
+Granted, many streams are byte-oriented and you need to parse them.
+Octet support in hardware should not be a dependency.

 ## VM metal
 Stacks are kept in data memory.
 Stack pointers are registers.
-The top of the data stack is in a register, as with most classic Forths.
+The top of the data stack is in a register, as with most Forths.
 Other registers are SP, RP and UP.
 In a hardware implementation, stack operations take one clock cycle because data memory is rather small: a few kB.
-The CPU would be a Harvard machine.
-The cost for this is extra time for memory access operations: Two clocks instead of one.
-Fetch using T as the address would be single cycle.
-Store using A as the address would be two cycles: Store and pop.
-Return stack access would be two-cycle due to dual push/pop.
+The CPU is a Harvard machine.
 The main rationale for the classic stack setup is easy context switching in multitasking.

 16-bit instructions strike a good balance between size and speed.
 The VM uses a tight loop that fetches the next 16-bit instruction from CM and executes it.
 The instruction encoding allows for compact calls and jumps.
 Taking a hardware-friendly view of the VM, the four MSBs of the instruction are decoded into four instruction groups: